 We generate sales directly through our sales team and, to a lesser extent, through our channel partners.
-Revenues from our direct sales organization represented 88% of our total revenues for the three months ended March 31, 2016 and 2015.
+Revenues from our direct sales organization represented 89% of our total revenues for each of the three months ended June 30, 2016 and 2015, and 88% and 89% for the six months ended June 30, 2016 and 2015, respectively.
 We make sales to our channel partners at a discount and record those revenues at the discounted price when all revenue recognition criteria are met.
 From time to time, our channel partners also provide us referrals for which we pay a referral fee.
 We pay referral fees to channel partners and other third parties, which are between 10% and 15% of the customer's ACV, depending on the level of activity the partner performs in the sales process.
 We include these fees in sales and marketing expense.